udamir/allof-merge/README.md

 ## Features
 - Safe merging of schemas combined with allOf in whole JsonSchema document
+- Fastest implmentation - up to x4 times faster then other popular libraries
 - Merged schema does not validate more or less than the original schema
 - Removes almost all logical impossibilities
 - Correctly merge additionalProperties, patternProperties and properties taking into account common validations